xuuxii/awesome-ico/README.md

 # Awesome ICO

-A curated list of awesome blockahin projects.
+A curated list of awesome blockahin projects，which consitute the blockchain ecology.

 ## New Blockchain